amine-abdelli/react-component-files-generator/README.md

   npx rcfg --init
 ```
 ![carbon](https://user-images.githubusercontent.com/77112257/205501760-78b104a0-013c-4074-baf0-10b7c98b3960.png)
-#### By default, components are generated in the same folder but you can change it by editing the config file:
+#### By default, components are generated in the same folder but you can customize paths by adding `"path"` props in the config file:
 ```
 |-- /src
     |-- /components